equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Tucker, F.L., Walper, J.F., Appleman, M.D., Donohue, J., 1962.
 Complete reduction of tellurite to pure tellurium metal by microorganisms.
 Journal of Bacteriology 83, 1313–1314.

-USGS, 2018.
+<a  href="https://minerals.usgs.gov/minerals/pubs/commodity/selenium/" target="_blank" rel="noopener">USGS, 2018.
 Selenium and Tellurium.
-Statistics and Information.
-Available at: https://minerals.usgs.gov/minerals/pubs/commodity/selenium/ [verified 8 March 2019]
+Statistics and Information</a>.

 Yagasaki, A., Sasaki, Y., 1987.
 Potentiometric study of heteropolyanion formation from telluric acid and molybdate anion in 1M Na(Cl).
 Bulletin of the Chemical Society of Japan 60, 763–764.

-Zweibel, K., 2010.
+<a  href="//doi.org/10.1126/science.1189690" target="_blank" rel="noopener">Zweibel, K., 2010.
 The impact of tellurium supply on cadmium telluride photovoltaics.
-Science 328, 699–701. doi:10.1126/science.1189690
+Science 328, 699–701</a>.